 Metric Definition and Relevance: This data set represents the digital range map of Joshua Tree (Yucca brevifolia) in western North America.
+It is only found in the Southern California Region of California.

 Data Units: Binary layer, 1 represents current range, 0 not in range